Tony118g/the-everything-quiz/TESTING.md

 #### Script Containing Questions (questions.js)
 * No warnings are shown.
 * When the code from the script containing the questions is tested in JSHint it shows that there are 3 unused variables which are the same variables shown as undefined in the main script (script.js).
-    * This is because the functions are used in another script (script.js).
+    * This is because the variables are used in another script (script.js).

 ![Screenshot of JSHint result for questions.js](assets/readme-images/jshint-questions-screenshot.png)